que-rb/que/docs/multiple_queues.md

 ## Multiple Queues

 Que supports the use of multiple queues in a single job table.
-This feature is intended to support the case where multiple applications (with distinct codebases) are sharing the same database.
+Please note that this feature is intended to support the case where multiple codebases are sharing the same job queue - if you want to support jobs of differing priorities, the numeric priority system offers much better flexibility and performance.

 For instance, you might have a separate Ruby application that handles only processing credit cards.
 In that case, you can run that application's workers against a specific queue:

 ```shell
 que --queue-name credit_cards